 Read more about the semantics of the POST, PUT and DELETE requests.

-Note: The recommended practice is to create an API user account (DUMMY USER) in your email server and restrict the user permissions by only providing the necessary permissions(reader/writer) and then create the tokens as that user which will be valid for 60 days.
+Note: The recommended practice is to create an API user account (DUMMY USER) in your email server and restrict the user permissions by only providing the necessary permissions(reader/writer) and then create the tokens as that user which will be valid for 60 days from the last usage.
 Once a token is generated, save it and no longer use this account to login.
 This way you can indirectly control the API tokens across the org.